 Camelback Mountain Resort is the biggest snowtubing park in the country, with over 40 lanes of tubing, two Magic Carpets and both single and double tubes to race your friends and family!
 At night, you can go Galactic Tubing through a colorful LED light show.
 (Camelback is also home to massive indoor water park Aquatopia, and you can spend the night if you need to squeeze in more family fun.)

 You must be 44 inches tall to tube alone and 33 inches to go with an adult.
 Sessions are two hours long and begin every hour on the hour.
 Tickets are sold first come, first served and due to the tremendous popularity of this place, the resort recommends arriving an hour before your desired session time.

 Drive time from NYC: 1 hour, 40-minute drive

-Cost: $28-$35, for a three hour session; sessions start every hour on the hour
+Cost: $60, for a two-hour session; sessions start every hour on the hour

 Hours: Mon.-Thurs., Noon- 8 p.m.; Fri., Noon-10 p.m., Sat. & Sun.
 9 a.m.-10 p.m.

 301 Resort Dr.